brampat/brampat.github.io/presentation/meme_ai.md

     * Examples: preferring caucasian ppl over ppl of color (Twitter)
     * Gender bias
     * Dutch Tax offices: groups are fraudulent based on religion, home address, car-size etc
-  * Algorithms are only as fair as the people who create them
+  * Algorithms are only as fair as the people who create them and the data-sets we train them with